 4. You do not have to worry about accommodation.
 You campervan is your home on wheels.

-5. Campervans just give you the most versatile style of traveling.
+5. Campervans just give you the most versatile style of travelling.
 You do not have to worry about accommodation and there are no extra costs.
-A campervan is also a great option for traveling in the north part of Australia.
+A campervan is also a great option for travelling in the north part of Australia.
 North parts of Australia are well known for their famous inhabitants – crocodiles.
 So sleeping in a car felt safer, rather than sleeping outside in a tent.
 And as much as we love crocodiles, you just do not want to risk sleeping outside in a tent.

 The truth is that you have to be prepared to pay for a camp sometimes, but not necessary.
 You can find a camp or a place when you can sleep for free almost everywhere.
 Of course, free camps are not always the best looking ones, but you will be surprised how good some free camps look like!
 Still, even paying for camps time to time, you will save tons of money sleeping in your campervan.
 Top 10 tips you should know before booking a campervan.